theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ##### Figure 3.
 Histogram of the number of headers (columns)
 ![header-length](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/header-length-histogram.png)

 What are the most popular header names?
-We had to clean up a lot of the names because in its raw format, you'll get "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we get the following table.
-They may not be representative overall because only the machine-readable CSVs feature, but show how common certain data types are.
+We had to clean up a lot of the names because in its raw format, you will find *messy data* such as "amount", " amount", "AMUONT" etc. After some [Open Refine](http://openrefine.org) magic, we produced the following rank table.
+The headers may not be representative overall because it only features the machine-readable CSVs.

+, but show how common certain data types are

 <table class="table offers table-horizontally-condensed">
  <tr><td>Expense Type</td><td>3,144</td></tr>